uktrade/datahub-header/docs/Deployments.md

 # Deployments

-All deployments of this package must be done manually with NPM.
-In order to do this you will need to be added to our `@uktrade` NPM organisation (if you don't have this access, ask SRE).
+All deployments of this package must be done manually via the NPM CLI.

+In order to do this you will need an NPM account (register [here](https://www.npmjs.com/signup) if you don't already have one).
+You will also need to join our `uktrade` org (SRE can grant access).

 ## Deployment steps